Macaulay2/M2/ReactionNetworks/Readme.md

 2. add missing documetation
 3. add a function which would create a reaction network from a matrix
 4. add function to check the isolation property
+5. how to add documentation for a function with optional inputs?

 Fixed:
 1. created a function negativeWeightedLaplacian